bluenote-1577/skani/README.md

 ## Introduction

-**skani** is a software package for calculating average nucleotide identity (ANI) or average amino acid identity (AAI) for metagenomic data. skani is designed for pairs of genomes or MAGs (metagenome-assembled contigs) with > 85% ANI and > 60% AAI and total sequence length > 20kb.
+**skani** is a software package for calculating average nucleotide identity (ANI) or average amino acid identity (AAI) for metagenomic data. skani is designed for pairs of sequences with > 85% ANI and > 60% AAI and total sequence length > 20kb.

 skani uses an approximate alignment method without base-level alignment.
 It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

 1. **Accurate ANI calculations for similar MAGs**.
-Other methods, such as Mash, give estimates are not accurate when MAGs are < 90% complete.
+Other methods, such as Mash, give estimates that are not accurate when MAGs are < 90% complete.

-2. **Extremely fast**.
+2. **Fast computations**.
 Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 20x faster than FastANI (but slower than Mash).

 3. **Efficient database search**.
 Querying a genome against a pre-sketched GTDB database (>65000 genomes) for ANI takes a few seconds with a single processor and ~4.5 GB of RAM, almost as fast as Mash.